A New Spirituality of Old Ideas

 Brahman metaphysics had a strong influence on Eastern religions, and much of its philosophy figures prominently in current religious and spiritual thought, giving rise to reworked practices and ideas, including modified forms of yoga and post-colonial notions of chakras (body focal points), atman (soul), and moksha (enlightenment).

 Siddhartha Gautama, the founder of Buddhism and a contemporary of Lao Tzu and Confucius, was frustrated with the many human-like gods of India.
-In his concerted effort to eliminate the worship of these anthropomorphic gods, he rejected all gods, including Brahman as the Universal Creator or the First Cause, as well as any concept of ultimate reality or universal intellect.
-He also dismissed the Brahman belief in a Supreme Soul and all ideas about reincarnation or divine beings.
+In his concerted effort to eliminate the worship of these anthropomorphic gods, he rejected all gods, including Brahman as the Universal Creator and First Cause.
+He also rejected any concept of ultimate reality or universal intellect, and dismissed the Brahman belief in a Supreme Soul and all ideas about reincarnation or divine beings.

-But despite Siddhartha’s rejections, traditional Hindu beliefs and Brahman ideology were so firmly embedded in Indian culture that later Buddhist sects reintroduced these long-cherished ideas in various forms; notions they later attributed to Buddha, just as early Christian leaders attributed some of their individual beliefs to the teachings of Jesus.
+But despite Siddhartha’s rejections, traditional Hindu beliefs and Brahman ideology were so firmly embedded in Indian culture that later Buddhist sects reintroduced these long-cherished beliefs in various forms; notions they later attributed to Buddha, just as early Christian leaders attributed some of their personal beliefs to the teachings of Jesus.

 – The Urantia Book